 - Pearson Test of English (PTE) Academic: 53 or higher

 - International English Language Testing System (IELTS): Band 6 or higher

 - For TESOL program applicants: TOEFL (100 ibt) or IELTS (7.5)

-NOTE: TOEFL scores are only valid for two years after the test date.
+NOTE: Exam scores are only valid for two years after the test date.
 Official scores must be sent to the University.

-Does CSULA require official English Proficiency Exam scores?
+Does Cal State L.A. require official English Proficiency Exam scores?